 Sears, Drowning In Red Ink, Finally Files For Chapter 11 Bankruptcy

-Sears — the iconic American retailer that has sold everything from clothing and toys to refrigerators and socket wrenches over its more than 130 year history — may have reached the end.
-The Sears Holdings company filed for Chapter 11 bankruptcy on Monday, after failing to make a $134 million debt payment.
+Sears — the iconic American retailer that has sold everything from clothing and toys to refrigerators and socket wrenches over its more than 125-year history — may have reached the end.
+The Sears Holdings company filed for Chapter 11 bankruptcy on Monday after failing to make a $134 million debt payment.

 The bankruptcy filing is the latest and most significant milestone in a long decline for the company once best-known for pioneering the mail-order catalog that featured nearly everything the American consumer might desire.